How to start an e-commerce business and website

 Check out your competitors and think about what your price point should be.

 If the market is saturated or your item is fairly common, you may think about lowering your price to attract customers.
+Alternatively, if the product will be rare and expensive to source, customers will expect a higher price point.

-At this stage, it’s also a good idea to start working out rough calculations of your profit margins, taking into account design, shipping and storage costs for your product.
+At this stage, it’s also a good idea to start working out rough calculations of your profit margins, taking into account design, shipping, and storage costs for your product.

-Consider if you have the means for the first initial investment, or will need to seek a bank loan or other funding.
 A small or non-existent profit after factoring in ongoing costs may mean you have to rethink your product or your price.

-Validating the target market
+3. Validate the target market

 Customer viability